Brieanna loved to spend time outdoors. She liked going to the mountains to hike and fish.

 St. Jude patient Brieanna with her mom

-At St. Jude, Brieanna’s treatment will last approximately 54 weeks and will include surgery, chemotherapy and proton therapy.
+At St. Jude, Brieanna’s treatment lasted approximately 54 weeks and included surgery, chemotherapy and proton therapy.

-Her parents won’t have to worry about how to pay for it.
+Her parents didn't have to worry about how to pay for it.
 Families never receive a bill from St. Jude for treatment, travel, housing or food — because all a family should worry about is helping their child live.

 St. Jude patient Brieanna with her physician, Wendy Bourland, D.O.

-“All of the doctors and nurses, you can tell they truly care about the kids they’re treating,” said Brieanna’s mom.
+“All of the doctors and nurses, you can tell they truly care about the kids they’re treating,” said Brieanna’s mom at the time.
 “You can tell the people who work here genuinely love what they do and love these children.”